davidschober/recipes/content/siteindex.md

 ---
-title: "Site Index"
+siteindex: '--

+  This page exists to respond to a site index.
+It uses layouts/siteindex/single'
 sitemap:
-  priority : 0.1
+  priority: 0.1
+title: Site Index
-type: "siteindex"
+type: siteindex
 ---

---

-## SiteIndex

-This page exists to respond to a site index.
-It uses layouts/siteindex/single